-1321 C.1.1 Attributes and Authorization
+C.1.1 Attributes and Authorization

 Authorization, in the sense of applying a policy to determine the rights and privileges that apply to application requests, is beyond the scope of this practice guide.
 OAuth 2.0 provides delegation of user authorizations to mobile applications acting on their behalf, but this is distinct from the authorization policy enforced by the application.
-This guide is agnostic to the specific authorization model (e.g., rolebased access control [RBAC], attribute-based access control [ABAC], capability lists) that applications will use, and the SSO mechanism documented here is compatible with virtually any back-end authorization policy (e.g., to restrict access to sworn law enforcement officers).
+This guide is agnostic to the specific authorization model (e.g., role-based access control [RBAC], attribute-based access control [ABAC], capability lists) that applications will use, and the SSO mechanism documented here is compatible with virtually any back-end authorization policy.

+While applications could potentially manage user roles and privileges internally, federated authentication provides the capability for the IdP to provide user attributes to RPs.
+These attributes might be used to map users to defined application roles or used directly in an ABAC policy (e.g., to restrict access to sworn law enforcement officers).
 Apart from authorization, attributes may provide identifying information useful for audit functions, contact information, or other user data.

-- 1328 policy. - 1329 While applications could potentially manage user roles and privileges internally, federated - authentication provides the capability for the IdP to provide user attributes to relying parties (RPs). - 1331 These attributes might be used to map users to defined application roles or used directly in an ABAC

-1334 In the build architecture, the AS is an RP to the user's IdP, which is either a SAML IdP or an OIDC
+In the build architecture, the AS is an RP to the user's IdP, which is either a SAML IdP or an OIDC provider.

-1335 provider.
 SAML IdPs can return attribute elements in the SAML response.
-OIDC providers can return

-1336 attributes as claims in the identification (ID) token, or the AS can request them from the user

-- 1337 information end point.
-In both cases, the AS can validate the IdP's signature of the asserted attributes to - ensure their validity and integrity.
-Assertions can also optionally be encrypted, which both protects theirconfidentiality in transit and enforces audience restrictions because only the intended RP will be able to - 1340 decrypt them.
+OIDC providers can return attributes as claims in the ID token, or the AS can request them from the user information end point.
+In both cases, the AS can validate the IdP's signature of the asserted attributes to ensure their validity and integrity.
+Assertions can also optionally be encrypted, which both protects their confidentiality in transit and enforces audience restrictions because only the intended RP will be able to decrypt them.

-1341 Once the AS has received and validated the asserted user attributes, it could use them as issuance

-1342 criteria to determine whether an access token should be issued for the client to access the requested

-- 1343 scopes.
-In the OAuth 2.0 framework, scopes are individual access entitlements that can be granted to a - 1344 client application.
-In addition, the attributes could be provided to the protected resource server to - enable the application to enforce its own authorization policies.
-Communications between the AS and - 1346 protected resource are internal design concerns for the software as a service (SaaS) provider.
-One - 1347 method of providing attributes to the protected resource is for the AS to issue the access token as a - 1348 JavaScript Object Notation (JSON) Web Token (JWT) containing the user's attributes.
-The protected - resource could also obtain attributes by querying the AS's token introspection end point, where they - 1350 could be provided as part of the token metadata in the introspection response.
+Once the AS has received and validated the asserted user attributes, it could use them as issuance criteria to determine whether an access token should be issued for the client to access the requested scopes.
+In the OAuth 2.0 framework, scopes are individual access entitlements that can be granted to a client application.
+In addition, the attributes could be provided to the protected resource server to enable the application to enforce its own authorization policies.
+Communications between the AS and protected resource are internal design concerns for the SaaS provider.
+One method of providing attributes to the protected resource is for the AS to issue the access token as a JavaScript Object Notation (JSON) Web Token (JWT) containing the user's attributes.
+The protected resource could also obtain attributes by querying the AS's token introspection end point, where they could be provided as part of the token metadata in the introspection response.

-1351 C.2 Federation
+C.2 Federation